Introduction

 HQS Spin Mapper provides the functionality to determine the optimal single-particle orbital basis, in which a subset of the basis orbitals exhibits the maximum possible spin-like character.
 We quantify the spin-like character of basis orbitals on the basis of their local parity .
 For more details about the use of the local parity as a measure for spin-like character, please consult the Theory section.
 An orbital in the optimized basis is stored as spin-like if its local parity satisfies , where corresponds to the value stored in the tolerance field of the Transformable.

-The spin_orbital_optimization function in the orbital_optimization module determines a basis transformation which would optimize the local parities and stores the corresponding (proposed) basis transformation in the rotation_matrix field of the Transformable.
-The respective indices of the spin-like orbitals in this optimized basis are stored in the spin_indices field of the Transformable.
+The spin_orbital_optimization function in the orbital_optimization module determines a basis transformation which would optimize the local parities and stores the corresponding (proposed) basis transformation in the rotation_matrix field of the Transformable object.
+The respective indices of the spin-like orbitals in this optimized basis are stored in the spin_indices field of the Transformable object.
 The spin_orbital_optimization function requires Transformable objects that satisfy the Supports_Spin_Optimization protocol.

 from hqs_spin_mapper.orbital_optimization import spin_orbital_optimization